Parkway Tree Planting Standards

 The purpose of this document is to set forth rules and procedures established by the City of Wheaton to implement the provisions of the Freedom of Information Act, as revised (P.A.
 096-0558, effective January 1, 2010, Illinois Compiled Statutes, Chapter 5, Act 140, hereinafter the “Act”).
 The City of Wheaton Policy Governing Access to Public Records (hereinafter known as “Policy”) creates a procedure by which the public may request and obtain public records in conformance with the Act.

-- SIZE, TYPE AND PLANNING
+- SIZE, TYPE, AND PLANNING

 - All trees planted by permit holders within the parkway areas must have a minimum trunk diameter of two inches.
 Diameters shall be as measured 6 inches above finish grade.
-All trees must be first grade nursery stock with straight trunks and full, well developed crowns.
+All trees must be first-grade nursery stock with straight trunks and full, well-developed crowns.

 - The permit holder shall prepare a landscaping/planting plan for approval by the Director of Engineering, City Planner, and City Forestry Superintendent indicating the proposed location and variety of parkway trees to be planted.
 The plan shall mix varieties throughout the development using the list of species, attached as Exhibit A, to provide for a natural and orderly streetscape.
 Same species cannot be planted on adjoining lots and no more than 15% of the same species may be planted within a development or on any block.
+No two (2) trees of the same species shall be planted next to one another.

-- Trees in the parkway shall not be planted within 10 feet of alleyways, utility poles or street lights, or within 5 feet of driveways, fire hydrants, or utility service lines.
+- Trees in the parkway shall not be planted within 10 feet of alleyways, utility poles, or street lights, or within 5 feet of driveways, fire hydrants, or utility service lines.

 - No hedge, shrub, evergreen or parkway tree shall be planted or maintained within 30 feet of the right-of-way corner to a height greater than 3 feet above the centerline elevation of the adjacent street.